anthonykminsu/EpidemiologyOfJapan/README.md

 ## Project Maps

 ### Map 1: COVID-19 Case Rates in the United States
 This map (`map1.html`) visualizes the COVID-19 case rate per 1000 individuals among those aged 18 and older within U.S. counties.
 The map uses a choropleth representation to display the different percentages across each county.
-The color intensity indicates the severity of the outbreak in each county, brighter red indicating a substantial recording of COVID-19 cases.
+The color intensity indicates the severity of the outbreak in each county, with brighter red indicating a substantial recording of COVID-19 cases.

 <img width="1440" alt="Screen Shot 2024-02-04 at 6 44 51 PM" src="https://github.com/anthonykminsu/EpidemiologyOfJapan/assets/77130958/03875817-01b3-450e-ae6b-1efe22d1c809">